forksnd/anbernic-h700-fw-comparing/README.md

 - More frequent updates
 - All stock os features & options
 - Bluetooth support (only for controllers)
-- Wifi with WPA3 support
+- Wifi with profiles and WPA3 support
 - RetroAchievements
+- Built-in scraper (via pre-installed 3rd party app)
 - HDMI support
 - Support for RGB lights
 - Has a lot of pre-installed apps